Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

-We note that in principle, the effective potential energy surfaces in MD simulations should be temperature-dependent to fully account for nuclear quantum effects.
-However, although CMES-MD relies on CMES, which is a temperature-independent effective potential, we observe good performance of CMES-MD over a relatively large temperature range.
-This suggests that the adiabatic approximation that effectively assumes that the quantum state adapts its real space distribution to the lowest-energy state for a particular phase space point is reasonable.
-Nevertheless, it is possible that when the temperature is very high and the particle is moving fast, the probability distribution may not adapt fast enough to the constrained minimized wave function, thus breaking the adiabatic approximation.
-Therefore, we expect CMES-MD to be accurate at low temperatures relative to the mode frequency.
-Fortunately, for most vibrational modes, the room temperature is still considered low temperature, and therefore CMES-MD can be accurate in a good range of temperatures typically investigated by chemical physicists and biophysicists.
+In principle, the effective potential energy surfaces in MD simulations should be temperature-dependent to fully account for nuclear quantum effects.
+However, although CMES is a temperature-independent effective potential, we observe good performance of CMES-MD over a relatively large temperature range.
+This suggests that the adiabatic approximation that in essence assumes that the quantum state adapts its wave function to the lowest-energy state for a particular phase space point is reasonable.
+Nevertheless, it is possible that when the temperature is high and the particle is moving fast, the wave function may not adapt fast enough to the constrained minimized wave function, thus breaking the adiabatic approximation.
+Therefore, we expect CMES-MD to be more accurate at low temperatures relative to the mode frequency.
+Fortunately, for most vibrational modes, room temperature is still considered low temperature, and therefore CMES-MD can be accurate in a good range of temperatures typically investigated by chemical physicists and biophysicists.

-Similarly to conventional MD, the classical treatment brings not only efficiency but also some limitations.
-For example, quantum coherence is missing, which is reflected by a decreasing amplitude of the correlation function (Fig.~\ref{fig:dw}).
+Similar to conventional MD, the classical treatment brings not only efficiency but also some limitations.
+For example, quantum coherence is missing, which is reflected by a decreasing amplitude of the correlation function (Figure~\ref{fig:dw}).
 Heat capacities will not approach zero when $T\to 0\,\text{K}$ due to the loss of the energy quantization picture.
-Furthermore, classical dynamics with distinguishable particles is incapable of capturing the exchange effect, which is important in systems with heavily packed particles, such as in a Bose-Einstein condensate \cite{Einstein05245, Bose24178}.
-Although detailed studies of these possible limitations due to the approximations made during the derivation are beyond the scope of the current work, they are important topics for our future research for better understanding the applicabilities and limitations of CMES-MD.
-We finally note that due to the similarity between CMES-MD and classical MD, in practical systems, we can expect analytical force field models or even machine-learning force fields (ML-FFs) \cite{Unke2110142} to be built based on the CMES, which will allow for an even more efficient incorporation of NQEs in MD simulations.
+Furthermore, classical dynamics with distinguishable particles is incapable of capturing the exchange effect, which is important in systems with heavily packed particles, such as in a Bose-Einstein condensate. \cite{Einstein05245, Bose24178} Although detailed studies of these possible limitations are beyond the scope of this work, they are important topics for our future research for better understanding the applicability of CMES-MD.
+We finally note that due to the similarity between CMES-MD and conventional classical MD, in practical systems, we can expect analytical force field models or even machine-learning force fields (ML-FFs) \cite{Unke2110142} to be built on the basis of the CMES, which will allow for an even more efficient incorporation of NQEs in MD simulations.